arnaupc-uoc/Python-docker-test/README.md

 pip install Flask-Assets

-Tailwind CSS is notoriously dependent on Node.js, this dependency may not be welcome in your Docker container. pip install pytailwindcss tailwindcss init tailwindcss -i ./static/src/main.css -o ./static/dist/main.css --minify
+Tailwind CSS is notoriously dependent on Node.js, this dependency may not be welcome in your Docker container.
+Python package pytailwindcss lets you install the Tailwind CSS executable via pip, it runs a standalone Tailwind CSS build that doesn’t require Node.js to be installed: pip install pytailwindcss tailwindcss init tailwindcss -i ./static/src/main.css -o ./static/dist/main.css --minify